• Recipes

 Fill with your favorite flavors.
 We used cream cheese, Nutella, strawberries, and almond slices.

-Add cream cheese or nutella to both ends of the flattened bread
+Add cream cheese or Nutella to both ends of the flattened bread

 Roll Up them up tightly.
 Use the cream cheese or Nutella to act as the glue.